mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Thi twisted the blade and he screamed even more.

-	"And who are you to say that you aren't?
-You think you've got it made in Heiko?
-How do you handle those who don't fit into your mold of the perfect person, huh?
-You imprison them?
-Send them to Ulukoma where they won't be a nuisance?
-Burn us all in a fire and make it look like an accident?
-Is that what you do?"
+	"And you under Ara are not guilty of the same?
+How do you handle those who don't fit your mold of the perfect person?
+Exile us to the darkness where we won't be a nuisance?
+Force us into an addiction to handle the misery?
+Burn us all in a fire and make it look like an accident?"

 	Thi leaned in close to him and wrapped hae hand around his throat.

 	"You think we're broken.
-Off the *fucking* rails.
-Well, not everyone can handle being sober.
-We decided to forge our own paths; away from all the shit you call society; in a place we could do whatever we wanted.
+Flying off the *fucking* rails.
+We tried to make a home that made sense to us.
 But you just couldn't stand it, could you?
 You had to come here and burn it all down. *Nobody* can have a shred of fucking happiness."

 	Thi took hae hand away from Kip's neck and he gasped for air between tears and cries of pain.
 Lissa rummaged in hae dressings and took out an ornate kanosin pipe, well-used and wooden, and lit it with a hot tip.
 Thi took a drag and then threw the pipe to Kip, who took it eagerly to stop the pain.

 	"Why fire?" thi asked, crouching a few paces away.
 "You could have ambushed us or held some of us for ransom.
-You destroyed the one place we called home.
+But fire.
 Why?"

-	He mustered up what little strength he had to answer, "Didn't... start... fire."
+	He mustered up what little strength he had to answer, "I didn't..."

 	Thi hesitated a bit.

-	"Come on, Kip.
-We're both going to die out here."
+	"Stop lying."

 	"I... didn't"

 	Thi looked over at him, and for the first time showed some doubt.

-	"Nobody else had a reason to do that."

-	Kip could feel the pain subsiding a bit, and began to think as lucidly as he possibly could.

-	"Ramne," he said.

-	Lissa paused for a moment to think it over.

-	"Fuck," thi said.
-"That fucker played us all."

-	They spent a moment in the cold, saying nothing, letting the realization wash over them.
-The blue waves projected countless patterns across hae pale-cold face.
+	They spent a moment in the cold, saying nothing.
+The blue waves projected countless patterns across Lissa's pale-cold face.
 Thi reached for the kanosin pipe from Kip and took two more very deep hits before bringing it back to him and removing hae sword from his hand and the ground.
-He cried out in pain again, but the kanosin had sunk in, so the pain settled soon after.
+He cried out again, but the kanosin mediated the pain a little.

-	Thi took a look at the blood on the blade and set it back down.
+	Thi set the blade in hae own left palm and stared at the blood.

 	"I took pride in what I built.
 In outsmarting everyone who stood in my way.
 I want you to remember that, Kipnu.
-I want you to remember who we were and what we did here."
+I want you to remember who we were."

 	Thi turned back to Kip and helped him sit up.
 He could see tears welling up in hae eyes in between the refraction of his own.

 	"My dream was always to make a home for those who felt they had none.
 Swear to me you'll remember that."

-	Kip started to lose some feeling in his limbs, but the cold kept him coherent.
-He said, "On my hearts, I swear I will never forget what happened in this place."
+	Kip started to lose some cognition, but the cold acted as his last thread to coherence.
+He looked up at hae, pensively toying with the knife and said, "I swear it."

-	"Swear you will never forget me"

-	"I could not if I tried"

-	Thi embraced him, and he put his hand awkward on hae shoulder.

-	Thi whispered to him, "Casra is tied to a bluekelp 30 paces out."

-	He immediately got up and ran out toward the water with a very high Lissa laughing and yelling behind him, "Yea!
-Flex that ass!"
+	Thi stood up and looked out to the ocean, "It's a beautiful place to die.
+Amongst the only light in the darkness.
+Casra and I buried a friend here once.
+Back when I still believed.
+But this isn't the death I imagined for any of us."

+	Thi pointed straight out toward the water.
+"Thirty paces.
+Don't let hae die."

+	He immediately looked out toward the water, and glanced back to find Lissa walking back into the forest.
+With a rush of adrenaline, he leapt toward the ocean and didn't look back.

 	The water wasted no time numbing his whole body.
 First with his hydroderm, and then slowly creeping inward to more sensitive areas.
 Perhaps it was the Kanosin, but the cold was not painful.
 Instead, he could felt faint tickles as he swam past the bluekelp, activating its light and making it easier to look for Casra.
 Amidst all the noise of his swimming, he thought he could hear the voice of a maman in his listener, but he ignored it and kept searching.